Neurosyphilis: Pathophysiology

 Treponema pallidum is the spirochete-shaped bacteria that causes neurosyphilis.
 The pathogenesis is not fully known, in part due to fact that the organism is not easily cultured, making scientific experiments difficult.
 Within days to weeks after initial infection, T. pallidum spreads throughout the body via blood and lymphatic vessels.
 The organism may proliferate in the perivascular spaces of nearly any organ, including the central nervous system (CNS).
 It is unclear why some patients with syphilis develop a persistent CNS infection and others do not.
-Scientists have also debated if neurosyphilis is the result the bacterial invasion of the CNS or the immune system responding to bacteria in the CNS.
+Scientists have also debated if neurosyphilis is the result of the bacterial invasion of the CNS or the immune system responding to bacteria in the CNS.

 In primary or secondary syphilis, invasion of the protective membrane of the brain called the meninges may result in lymphocytic and plasma cell infiltration of perivascular spaces.
 The immune response may affect the brain and spinal cord through inflammation and necrosis of small blood vessels.
 In tertiary syphilis, reactivation of a chronic latent infection causes severe inflammation of CNS arteries called endarteritis obliterans, leading to meningovascular syphilis.

 The parenchymal syphilis, present late in neurosyphilis as tabes dorsalis and general paresis.
 Tabes dorsalis thought to be due to irreversible loss of myelin in nerve fibers of the posterior columns of the spinal cord involving the lumbosacral and lower thoracic levels.
 General paresis is caused by chronic inflammation of meninges and brain, leading to fibrosis of the meninges, atrophy of the cerebral cortex, and the formation of demyelinating plaques, particularly in the frontal and parietal lobes.
 Rarely, T. pallidum may invade any structures of the eye (such as cornea, anterior chamber, vitreous and choroid, and optic nerve) and cause local inflammation and edema.